 At Fiduciary Wealth Partners, we keep abreast of the latest ideas and explore new solutions that might help our clients.
 As we wrote in our Don’t Be A Sheep blog, however, we try hard to resist the pull of fancy new approaches and try not to run with the herd.

-A well done piece comparing the simple to the complex was published by Vanguard in 2014.
-The paper is based on independent academic research and compares data from Morningstar on all balanced funds (the good, the bad, the expensive and the low cost) to U.S. endowment portfolios, which frequently hold a complex array of traditional and alternative investments.
+A well done piece comparing the simple to the complex was published by in 2014.
+The paper is based on independent academic research and compares data from Morningstar on all balanced funds to U.S. endowment portfolios, which frequently hold a complex array of traditional and alternative investments.

 At the end, the researchers came to the following conclusion: